- OFFICIAL NAME = GRENADA

 A BRIEF HISTORY OF GRENADA

-The name Grenada, was giving by Spanish sailors who where passing by, and found it looked similar to their own city at home (Granada).
+The name Grenada, was giving by Spanish sailors who were passing by, and found it looked similar to their own city at home (Granada).

-Grenada gained its independence from Great Britain in 1974, although it became a constitutional monarchy, with Queen Elizabeth II as head of state.
+Grenada gained their independence from Great Britain in 1974, although it became a constitutional monarchy, with Queen Elizabeth II as head of state.

-In October 1983, the U.S military forces invaded the island, after a military coup by the nation’s pro-Marxist regime.
+On October 25th, 1983, the U.S military forces invaded the island, after a military coup by the nation’s pro-Marxist regime.
 The reason giving was for the threat posed to American nationals living in the Caribbean nation of Grenada.

 The date of the invasion is now celebrated as a national holiday in Grenada, called Thanksgiving Day.